miyagaw61/exgdb/README.md

-Exgdb
+ExGDB
 =====

-Exgdb - Extension for GDB
+ExGDB - Extension for GDB

 ## New Classes: